Skip To Main Content

 Before a power outage.

 Preparation is key to ensuring your household stays calm when your home loses power.
-Planned or unexpected outages are easier to deal with if you have an emergency preparedness kit that contains essentials that can keep your family warm and fed until power is restored to your home.
+Planned or unexpected outages are easier to deal with if you have an emergency preparedness kit link opens in a new window that contains essentials that can keep your family warm and fed until power is restored to your home.
 Contents should include, but not be limited to:

 • First aid kit